FenPhoenix/AngelLoader/New GUI notes.md

 Cons:
 - License is dumb and annoying and I can't include its source without making my code GPL but I can include .dlls without doing so
+- Requires using a proprietary IDE that's like a dozen GB in size and a steep learning curve
 - Bloats up AngelLoader's distribution size

 ### Electron with .NET wrapper: